liuhoward/teaching/business_intelligence/Datawarehouse_Installation.md

 **NOTE:**

 a.
-For MAC users, ask IT to install Windows and perform above steps
+For MAC users, ask IT to install Windows or borrow a Windows laptop from UA library and perform above steps

 b.
 If you are not able to find the instance name/ Server name to connect to database engine.
 Follow below steps: